ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   This occurs because `box.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_box{dot}new>`__
   in the first branch returns a result of type "box", while `box.set_bgcolor() <https://www.tradingview.com/pine-script-reference/v5/#fun_box{dot}set_bgcolor>`__ in the second branch returns type "void".
+  See the :ref:`Matching local block type requiremement <PageConditionalStructures_MatchingLocalBlockTypeRequirement>` section for more information.